Welsh hip-hop: 2020s: Continued resurgence

+In May 2022 Dom James and Lloyd, two rap artists who rap in both Welsh and English, released the track "Pwy Sy'n Galw?" ("Who's Calling?").
 In the summer of 2022, Sage Todz (Toda Ogunbanwo) from Penygroes in Gwynedd, emerged as a bilingual talent.
 He released the first-ever Bilingual language drill track called "Rownd a Rownd" ("Round and Round") which gained popularity in Wales.
 Sage Todz also released a single called "O HYD" ("Still"), sampling Dafydd Iwan's "Yma O Hyd" ("Still Here") anthemic hit.
 "O HYD" was played by the Football Association of Wales during Wales' 2022 FIFA World Cup campaign.

-Scene
+Accolades

-Much of Welsh hip hop activity occurs in the capital city, Cardiff.
+For his work in music, MC Eric was recognised with the Welsh Music Inspiration award at the annual Welsh Music Prize in 2024.
+The National Museum of Wales is currently hosting an exhibition on the history of Welsh hip-hop and its influence on Welsh culture.